 B.A., B.A.I., Civil, Structural and Environmental Engineering Trinity College, University of Dublin; M.S.E., Ph.D., Civil and Environmental Engineering, Princeton University

-Sinéad Mac Namara teaches structural engineering courses and electives for the School of Architecture and the College of Engineering and Computer Science (ECS) and is the Associate Dean for Student Affairs at ECS.
+Sinéad Mac Namara teaches structural engineering courses and electives for the School of Architecture and the College of Engineering and Computer Science (ECS).
 Her teaching has been recognized by awards from Syracuse University, the American Society for Engineering Education, and Princeton University.
 Her research focuses on collaboration among architects and engineers; innovation and creativity in structural engineering education; structural art; and the structural performance of shell structures.

 Her book, Collaborations in Architecture and Engineering (Clare Olsen, co-author), was published by Routledge in 2014.
 She also recently co-authored book chapters in The Design Build Studio; Crafting Meaningful Work in Architecture Education edited by Toyla Stonorov.
 Routledge, 2017 and Green, Hidden and Above - The Most Exceptional Tree-houses edited by Sibylle Kramer.
 Braun Publishing 2015.